jpgard/driving-with-data-detroit/README.md

 This README provides guidance on how to replicate the PARAFAC/PRISM analysis presented in our paper, along with the LSTM maintenance prediction model.
 The ARIMA models are currently provided in a separate repository.

-# To run PARAFAC and produce three-way plots on a user-provided dataset:
+# PARAFAC/PRISM

+This section shows the steps to preprocess a dataset, conduct PARAFAC and PRISM (PaRafac-Informed Sequence Mining), and visualize the results using three-way plots.

 1. Data preprocessing